 If you do good work for good clients, it will lead to other good work for other good clients.
 If you do bad work for bad clients, it will lead to other bad work for other bad clients.
 Michael Bierut

 And the last advantage is that the designer will gain additional confidence in his work that his design will be made up without problems.

 All Mentalstack designers are able to make up and they actually do that by themselves.
-This allows to remove an element from development chain.
-One person fulfills two functions, which helps to escape many troubles in communication, in making requirements specification, in development and HTML layout.
+This allows removing an element from development chain.
+One person covers two functions, which helps to escape many troubles in communication, in making requirements specification, in development and HTML layout.